Full electrolytic capacitor replacement, preventative or to fix leakage and age-related faults.

 The first time I've actually encountered genuinely leaking capacitors in Nintendo Game Boy Player (DOL-017) units.
 These were memorable for that alone.

-The Nintendo 64 (NUS-001) my parents bought me for my birthday as a kid.
-Full recap done with extra care; this one holds a special place in my heart.
+The Nintendo 64 (NUS-001) my parents bought me for my birthday as a kid, given a full recap with extra care.
+This one holds a special place in my heart.

 Quick recap and clean on a second Nintendo Game Boy DMG-01.
 Less yellowed than the first and with a working screen.
 Still needs a replacement screen lens one day.